TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-2/OOP.md

     a_string.reverse # olleH
 ### Objects

 An object is created(instantiated) from a class.
+To instantiate an object, you type:

+    object = class.new()

+and the object `object` will have whatever is declared in the class `class`.
+For example if there is a function `foo()` defined in `class`, we can use it on the `object` by:

+    object.foo()

  Using the class `Dog` above, we can create a dog:

     pet = Dog.new("Alex", "Husky", 10) # Create a pet Dog

     # Getter
+    # puts is used to display on the screen
     puts pet.name # Alex
     puts pet.species # Husky
     puts pet.age # 10